AndriiZakharenko/static-list-of-posts/README.md

-# tatic List of Posts
+# Static List of Posts

 ### Description